Academic Advising FAQs

 In order to graduate and receive your certificate or degree Submit the Application for Degree or Certificate Completion.

-Are all students required to see a counselor before registering?
+Are all students required to see an academic advisor before registering?
 Why am I blocked from registering?
 What do I need to do to get the block off?

 If you are a new degree-seeking student, you are required to attend Orientation which